rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

 - Otherwise, you will need to search elsewhere for your encoding scheme to determine the Phred score offset.

-Align option: Quality assessment with FastQC
+Align setting: Quality assessment with FastQC
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 By default, each FASTQ file is processed with `FastQC`_, both before and